Roeli1996/ha-sleep-mqtt/README.md

 3. **Enable MQTT** and set your Host/IP (your Home Assistant MQTT broker).
 4. **Topic prefix:** e.g., `SleepAsAndroid/Arne`.
 5. **Important:** Ensure **Events** is checked in the MQTT settings to enable real-time updates.

+## How it works
+The integration listens to the JSON payload sent by SleepAsAndroid via MQTT.
+- **Phases & Times:** When a payload is received, all timing and duration sensors are updated instantly.
+- **Events:** When a sound event occurs, the `Sleep Phase` sensor updates its state to reflect the event while keeping the last known sleep stage in the text.
+- **Attributes:** Percentages for each phase are calculated on-the-fly and stored as attributes: `(phase_duration / total_sleep) * 100`.

 ---